New Zealand Boys' Clothes

 Families

 HBC has begun to collect information and images of families around the world.
 We believe that this helps to put the more individualized photographs of boys into a more complerte fashion and social context.
 These images not only show what the other menbers of the family (sisters, mothers, and fathers) were wearing, but also the homes and activities over time and of different social classes.
-Styes not only varied over time, but also on other variables such as social class.
+Styls not only varied chronologically, but also affected by other variables such as social class.
 Such information is often difficult to discern from individua portraits.
 While the individual portraits provide more details on the actual fashions they often provide only cluses as to some of the sociological and historical trends which HBC is also pursuing.

 Movies